CAT Scores Tech Jobs: Ultimate 2025 Guide

-You've just received an email invitation to take the CCAT for your dream tech job.
-Your heart races as you wonder: "What score do I actually need to get hired?"
+You've just received an email invitation to take the Cognitive Aptitude Test (CAT) for your dream tech job.
+Your heart races as you wonder: "What CAT scores tech jobs actually require to get hired?"

-Here's the reality: Tech companies use the CCAT differently than other industries, and the score requirements can make or break your application before you even get to the technical interview.
+Here's the reality: Tech companies use the cognitive aptitude test differently than other industries, and the CAT scores tech jobs require can make or break your application before you even get to the technical interview.

-This guide reveals the exact CCAT score requirements for tech jobs in 2025, backed by real data from hiring managers and successful candidates at top technology companies.
+This guide reveals the exact CAT scores tech jobs need in 2025, backed by real data from hiring managers and successful candidates at top technology companies.

 Why Tech Companies Love the CCAT